ncsa/MayomicsVC/README.md

 <details>
 <summary>
-6. Run validator to validate entries in JSON
+Run validator to validate entries in JSON
 </summary>
-In order for the workflow to run successfully, the variable types of the input variables must be what the Cromwell expects from the WDL code.
-We have writted another python script to ensure that this is the case.Pass in the newly filled in json file, and the key_types file from the repository:
+Cromwell expects from the WDL file the variable types of the input variables to run the workflow successfully.
+Hence, we have written another python script to pass in the newly filled in json file, and the key_types file from the repository:

 ```
 python MayomicsVC/src/python/key_validator.py -i Jsons